yawkat/Accordion/README.md

 ### minecraft

-The minecraft module contains a minecraft-specific network setup such as different server types.
-It extends the core module.
+The minecraft module contains a minecraft-specific network setup and easy access to them from bukkit and bungee plugins.

-This module also contains the "backbone" system which allows for creation of an efficient peer-to-peer network setup.
-It is only slightly minecraft-dependend and can be used outside of it as well.

-This module does not depend on either BungeeCord or Bukkit.

-### minecraft-plugin

-Minecraft plugins for bukkit and bungee that provide an API to register packets and transmit them via the network.

 ### minecraft-example